 The video in the recipe card shows you exactly how to achieve the alternative rolling method.
 Some prefer this method because it requires less handling of the meat, and it can be a bit faster!

-Fry Lumpia
+Fry the Lumpia

-How to Air Fry Lumpia:
+How to Air Fry Lumpia

 Cooking lumpia in an air fryer is super easy and a healthier alternative to fried lumpia.
 Preheat the air fryer to 380°F then place the pre-rolled, uncooked, lumpia in the basket, ensuring they aren't touching.
-Cook for 5 minutes on one side before flipping and cooking for an additional 5 minutes on the other.

 Lumpia Filling Variations:

-This homemade lumpia recipe with ground beef is delicious but what I love most about lumpia is how versatile it is.
+This lumpia recipe with ground beef is delicious but what I love most about lumpia is how versatile it is.
 You can fill them with whatever meats or veggies you have.
 Here are some ideas to mix and match.

 Meat: Ground pork, ground chicken, minced shrimp.
 A lot of Filipino lumpia recipes are made with minced pork instead of minced meat.